Towards unification of quark and lepton flavors in $A_4$ modular invariance: Summary

 For the quark sector, we have adopted modular forms of weights $2$ and $6$.
 We have presented the viable model for quark mass matrices, in which the down-type quark mass matrix is constructed by modular forms of weight $2$ while the up-type quark mass matrix is constructed by modular forms of weight $6$.
 In the lepton sector, the charged lepton mass matrix is constructed by modular forms of weight $2$ while modular forms of weight $4$ is used for the neutrino mass matrix, which is generated by the Weinberg operator.

-Two regions of $\tau$ (region-I and region-I I) are consistent with observed CKM matrix elements.
-On the other hand, lepton mass matrices work well only at nearby $\tau=i$, which overlaps with region-I of the quark sector, for NH of neutrino masses.
+The viable region close to $\tau=i$ is obtained in our quark mass matrices.
+Lepton mass matrices also work well at nearby $\tau=i$, which overlaps with the one of the quark sector, for NH of neutrino masses.
 In the common $\tau$ region for quarks and leptons, the predicted sum of neutrino masses is $87$--$120$meV taking account of its cosmological bound.
 Since both the Dirac CP phase $\delta_{CP}^\ell$ and $\sin^2\theta_{23}$ are correlated significantly with the sum of neutrino masses, improving its cosmological bound provides crucial tests for our scheme as well as the precise measurement of $\sin^2\theta_{23}$ and $\delta_{CP}^\ell$.
 The effective neutrino mass of the $0\nu\beta\beta$ decay is predicted to be $\langle m_{ee}\rangle=15$--$31$meV.
 The IH of neutrino masses is almost excluded by the cosmological bound of the sum of neutrino masses.

 It is remarked that the common $\tau$ is fixed at nearby $\tau=i$ in the fundamental domain of SL$(2,Z)$, which suggests the residual symmetry $Z_2$ in the quark and lepton mass matrices.
 Some corrections could violate the exact symmetry.
 It is also emphasized that the spontaneous CP violation in Type IIB string theory is possibly realized at nearby $\tau=i$, where the moduli stabilization as well as the calculation of Yukawa couplings is performed in a controlled way \cite{Kobayashi:2020uaj}.
-Thus, our phenomenological result of the modulus $\tau$ may be favored in the theoretical investigation.
+Thus, our phenomenological result of the modulus $\tau$ is favored in the theoretical investigation.